tutek1/DTLabs/02_Player/lab02.md

 Now if you press play you can see the game world.
 Yippee!

-If your game is still in a kind of a "fullscreen" I recommend setting the embedding options same as in the next image.
+If your game still starts in "fullscreen" I recommend setting the embedding options same as in the next image.
 It makes the game window embed inside the editor.
 ![](img/EmbedSettings.png)

 ### Making something happen